Program and Class Preparation, Registration and Syllabus

 The Class Verification – Master Long report lists all of the classes that are in the system for the 201409/201501 terms.

 Print this report and use it to track your changes for the class build as well as to determine which sections need inactivating.

 Please be reminded that under no circumstances should the credit units (CUs) and billing hours (BHs) be changed or the tuition waiver flag checked off without first checking with Registrarial Services.

 The Class-Error Identification Report (REG054) lists errors in the class build along with instructions on how to correct them.
 Colleges/departments are responsible for running this report on a regular basis and correcting all errors prior to students registering in classes.

 In order to have space allocated to your department/college, the class build needs to be error-free.
 If there are errors in a class record, the class will not load into the room scheduling software correctly and space will not be assigned.
 If you have any questions, please feel free to contact Room Scheduling at 966-4875, email@example.com.

 Departments and colleges are also reminded to attach the syllabus to their classes.
 If the syllabus is not attached to a class record, important information (such as prerequisites and corequisites) will not display on Course Offerings.

 Release of Unused Seats

 The release of unused seats in sections where blocks of seats have been held for students in a particular college, program or major using registration restrictions is done at the departmental/college level at a time decided on by the College.

-- Select Course Section Restrictions (SSARRES) from the Options menu.
+- Select the Course Section Restriction form (SSARRES) from the Options menu.

 - Save the record